This is the ’18 GMC Terrain getting in some last-minute testing before its NAIAS debut.

 With the midsize Acadia largely occupying the space the current Terrain holds, GMC’s compact crossover (along with the similar Chevy Equinox) will become significantly more compact in order to compete head-on with the Honda CR-V and Ford Escape, among others.

-Engines will more likely consist of the 2.5L four-cylinder in the Terrain, and possibly a turbo four or small V6.
+Engines will more likely consist of the 2.5L four in the Terrain, and possibly a turbo four or small V6.

 Photo credit: Brian Williams, SpiedBilde